Celebrities Who Struggled With Infertility

 _Law and Order’s _Elizabeth Röhm spoke with _The Bump _about her struggle with infertility.
 IVF helped her conceive daughter Easton August at age 34.
 She encourages women to have their FSH (Follicle-stimulating hormone, responsible for egg development) levels checked by age 30, so they can determine their “ovarian reserve,” or age-related fertility potential.
 A high FSH level is associated with lower fertility potential, so she may want to start considering infertility treatment.

-Superstar Celine Dion went through several rounds of IVF before she and husband Rene Angélil had son Rene Charles in 2001.
+Superstar Celine Dion went through several rounds of IVF before she and late husband Rene Angélil had son Rene Charles in 2001.
 In a 2010 interview with People, she said she would continue getting treatments and hormone injections until they worked, and she’d become pregnant again.
 She welcomed twin boys later that year.

 Desperate Housewives star Marcia Cross knew it could be tough to get pregnant when she didn’t marry until 42.
 She and her husband, stockbroker Tom Mahoney, actually skipped a honeymoon to start IVF treatment.
 “Before I hit 30, I was already longing for kids.
 But for years, love and marriage eluded me,” she told Health.
 “In my early forties, I considered adoption, and I tried getting pregnant on my own through a sperm donor, but neither worked out… It’s very, very difficult to get pregnant in your forties.”
 But it worked; Cross is now mom to two daughters, Savannah and Eden.